MaterializeInc/materialize/doc/developer/design/20210714_reclocking.md

     File sources have a line number.
     Materialize CDC sources have explicit timestamps.

-The source-specific "timestamps" of forward progress are useful, but they are not directly comparable.
+The source-specific "gauges" of forward progress are useful, but they are not directly comparable.
-This document describes one framework for converting between the timestamps including in to and potentially out of Materialize's system time.
+This document describes one framework for converting between gauges including in to and potentially out of Materialize's system timeline.

 ## Goals